medhatiwari/HybridSecure/README.md

 *Collaboration*: Encrypted files can be shared with authorized collaborators.
 Only those with the necessary decryption keys can access the original content.

 It is like a digital vault for your important files, ensuring they stay safe and private.
 Imagine it as a combination of a lock and a secret code.
 First, we divide big files into smaller parts, sort of like putting a puzzle into pieces.
 Then, we lock each piece using a special code that only you and your recipient know.
 This special code is like your personal key.
 Later, when you want to see your files again, we use your key to unlock and put all the puzzle pieces back together exactly as they were.
-This keeps your files private and intact, giving you peace of mind when storing and sharing sensitive information.

 <hr>
 <br>